 The Final Round is held on the UNC campus in Greeley in late January.
 The Final Round is similar in spirit to the First Round, but the problems are significantly more challenging.
 Students are allowed three hours to work the Final Round problems.
 All written work is carefully examined and partial credit is awarded wherever it is warranted.
 Students are asked to show all their work and to justify their answers.
 Rank depends on the work shown.
 A better presentation or more elegant solution may earn higher rank.
 Students should show work even for problems they have not found a final answer for: such work will be evaluated.
 It is traditional for some of the problems on the Final Round to have roots in questions from the First Round.
 Participants are encouraged to study the problems from the First Round carefully in the weeks between the two rounds.
 It is also a good idea to look at old contest questions.

 While the students work on the problems during the Final Round, parents, teachers, and others who have come with their contest participants to Greeley are invited to the Final Round Solution Seminar, where the problems and their solutions will be discussed with some of the contest writers.
 Attendees will be prepared to discuss the contest with their contest participants after the contest!

-We try to have results of the Final Round posted on the results page of this website and emailed to registered participants within a week to ten days after the contest.
+We try to have results of the Final Round posted on this website and emailed to registered participants within a week to ten days after the contest.
 We post general results, we rank the top two dozen papers, and we select papers for honorable mention, but we do not compute individual scores.
 We do read carefully all the work that every student gives us.
 The primary goal of the contest is to promote engagement in mathematics as a pleasurable challenge, and no numerical scoring system can measure the passion, creativity, and resourcefulness that so many students display.